christusa/rvirt/README.md

 rvirt
 =====
 This is a JRuby script for using oVirt and RHEV-M REST API.
-Right now, this script does very little.
-It is primarily a proof of concept to demonsrate accessing the Virualization Manager's API using a languae other than Python or pure Java.

 GEM Dependencies
 ----------------